 That being said, the other interesting thing that happened this week at work was that queue monitor duties got shifted over to me, despite (as my supervisor puts it) me having had one foot out the proverbial door for quite some time now as far as he’s concerned.
 He noted that he definitely had been hesitating before giving me big things to work on, but that he knew I had never mentally checked out despite all the uncertainty and changing timelines, which he appreciated, and this one seemed right up my alley and something I’d probably actually enjoy.

 Sure, it’s the worst time of the year for it, as our queue is a disaster right now, but I am indeed nothing if not really organized (see some of the other nonsense on my blog), so I created a 30 minute mock draft of how I was going to deal with the queue the next day after our initial meeting, which was approved, and to some extent I do consider this a fun task and am largely looking forward to it.
-Jeremy, the previous person who had the task, is the one who is ideologically the furthest from me on the team though, so there might be quite the paradigm shift in terms of the way the tickets are doled out between us, but Ronnie seemed willing to try it, and Jeremy seemed to support the idea of me taking over the queue monitor system too.

 I got a rundown of the philosophy behind how the queue was ran, and how it was more important to not burn out the current team than to try to hit 0 on the queue all the time, so that’s something I’ll always have to be conscious about.
 It’s a really interesting Operations Management game (I use this term lightly) though, and I’m good at those.
-Jeremy’s also going to remain as the queue monitor for the other team that is getting merged with us for now, since they get far less tickets in general, so that’s one further plus point that helps me too.
+The previous queue monitor is also going to remain as the queue monitor for the other team that is getting merged with us for now, since they get far less tickets in general, so that’s one further plus point that helps me too.

 The only real issue for me that I have identified so far is that while I’ve managed to survive working from home in the pandemic so far despite not setting an alarm clock on most days, this has to probably change.
 Our team’s morning meeting is at 9:00 am, even though work officially starts at 8:00 (suimmer hours) or 8:30 (winter hours), and usually it’s been good enough as long as I make it on by 8:45 am or so to look at my daily assigned tickets (sometimes they even arrive as late as 8:55 am) to see if anything has to be brought to the morning roundtable.
 However, as the one dealing out the tickets now, I have to (and want to) be on top of the queue and dole them out a bit earlier, which means I have to be ready to actually go at around 8:00 to 8:15 am, at least until the queue dies down a bit.
 And even after that, there is always value in being on top of the queue and understanding what is in it and thus how to best dole out the day’s work.
 To do this, things like a ticket difficulty ranking system are probably needed.